 Be sure to take pictures of all damage, both inside and out.
-Pay particular attention to the surroundings as well -- were there any objects that the perpetrator left behind?
+Pay particular attention to the surroundings as well—did the perpetrator leave any objects behind?
 Are there any security cameras nearby?
 If there are cameras, it’s important to mention this to the police.
-In most cases, the owners of said security cameras will happily provide surveillance footage to the police when asked -- it’s to their advantage to ensure their area remains a safe one as well as to your advantage.

-It is important to be prompt on filing a police report for many reasons, but one important one is that the longer you wait, the less likely it is that security footage will be available.
-Many cameras are set to delete footage a certain amount of time after it has been recorded, so you’ll need to act fast, or the evidence may disappear.
+It is important to file the police report promptly.
+The longer you wait, the less likely it is that security footage will be available.
+Many cameras are set to delete footage a certain amount of time after it has been recorded, so if you wait too long, the evidence may disappear.

 Protect Against Potential Identity Theft